Famine in northern Ethiopia (2020–present): Effects of the Russian invasion of Ukraine

-The 2022 Russian invasion of Ukraine exacerbated the already existing food crisis, as Ethiopia imports a significant amount of grain from Ukraine.
-On 30 October 2022, for instance, as part of Black Sea Grain Initiative, a shipment of 40,000 tonnes in grain was originally scheduled to leave a Ukrainian port bound for Ethiopia.
-However, Russia suspended it's participation from the deal the day prior, citing a then-recent drone attack in Crimea, which threatened to keep the ship stuck at port in Odesa.
-Russia had previously launched missile strikes on Odesa on 2 May and 23 July the same year, damaging infrastructure needed for either the production or shipment of grain.
+On 30 October 2022, as part of Black Sea Grain Initiative, a shipment of 40,000 tonnes in grain was originally scheduled to leave a Ukrainian port bound for Ethiopia.
+Russia suspended its participation from the deal a day before the ship's intended departure, citing a drone attack in Crimea.
+Russia had previously launched missile strikes on Odesa on 2 May and 23 July 2022, damaging infrastructure needed for either the production or shipment of grain.